Coronavirus (COVID-19): Antibody Testing

 What Is Antibody Testing?

 Antibody testing lets doctors look for antibodies in blood.
-This sometimes can show if a person was infected by a virus or other germ in the past.

-What Is Antibody Testing for Coronavirus (COVID-19)?
+Who Should Get an Antibody Test for Coronavirus (COVID-19)?

 Talk to your doctor to see if antibody testing for coronavirus (COVID-19) is right for you or your children.